Art Jobs

 4. Curator

 Curators are responsible for managing collections and organizing exhibitions at galleries and museums.
 Curators may work independently as freelance or contract curators, organizing exhibitions on a case-by-case basis, or they may be a permanent part of an institution’s staff.
 Museums typically will employ a number of curators to oversee different departments of their collection, while galleries may have a curator on staff or they may work with independent curators for each exhibition.
 When organizing exhibitions and managing their institution’s collection, curators are responsible for overseeing the acquisition of works and gaining the rights to exhibit works.
 In smaller institutions, they may also take care of administrative tasks, fundraise, and even manage some of the organization’s finances.
-Typically, curators have at least a master’s degree in art history or museum studies, and it is fairly common to find curators with doctorates.
+Typically, full time curators have at least a master’s degree in art history or museum studies, and it is fairly common to find curators with doctorates.

 Median annual wage: $53,700